 Can You Add to Commercial Soil To Make Snake Plant Potting Mix Better?

-As a result, you may want to tweak the recipe a little.
+As a result, you may want to tweak the recipe for the right soil mix a little.
 Add a little extra to a commercial mix if you find your snake plant isn’t happy.

 Drainage issues are still possible.
 Adding some gravel at the bottom of the pot is a great way to improve the water flow.

-Consider adding pumice or perlite to a mix that isn’t draining well.
+Consider adding pumice, coco coir, or perlite to a mix that isn’t draining well.

 You can add a small amount of rich potting soil (no more than ¼ of the final mix) to add nutrients to the potting soil.